-Core Web Vitals are page experience signals that measure how good users’ experience on your site is and whether it brings the best result when users interact with it.
+Core Web Vitals are page experience signals that measure how good users’ experience is on your site and whether it brings the best results when users interact with it.

 The main goal of these signals is to provide the best experience for users when they are on the Web.

 Core Web Vitals are a part of a Page Experience Update, a combination of Google’s existing search signals like mobile-friendliness, safe-browsing, HTTPS, intrusive interstitial guidelines, and Core Web Vitals.

 Let’s go over 3 Core Web Vitals metrics and what they mean.